Current Ongoing Projects:

 ( AdM ) O Douro e as Águas do Moledo.
 A topological approach.

-A rehabilitation and expansion of the thermal baths in Caldas do Moledo
+Rehabilitation and expansion of the thermal baths

 L: Caldas do Moledo, PT